amiaopensource/av-python-carpentry/_episodes/05-movetranscode.md

 > ## Catch-up Code
 >
-> If you get lost or fall behind or need to burn it all down and start again, here's some quick catch-up code that you can re-> run to get back up to speed.
+> If you get lost or fall behind or need to burn it all down and start again, here's some quick catch-up code that you can re-run to get back up to speed.
+>
+> Remember: press <kbd>Shift</kbd>+<kbd>Return</kbd> to execute the contents of the cell.
 >
 > ~~~
 > video_dir = '/Users/username/Desktop/amia19'